Definition of MariaDB Timezone Function

 Explanation

-In the above syntax, we use the set keyword with time_zone system variable to set the time zone of a specified country or area, which is dependent on user requirement.
+In the above syntax, we use the set keyword with the time_zone system variable to set the time zone of a specified country or area, which depends on user requirements.

 How does Timezone function work in MariaDB?

-Time zone uses a different parameter during the setting of the time_zone system variable, so let’s see how it works.
-Normally there are two different time zone settings we need to set within the MariaDB server such as global server time zone and time zone for the current session.
+Time zone uses a different parameter when setting the time_zone system variable, so let’s see how it works.
+Normally there are two different time zone settings we need to set within the MariaDB server: the global server time zone and the time zone for the current session.

 Global Server Time Zone

-The global server time zone we can change by using two different ways such as by using settings in which we can set default time zone option and the alternate option is that by using the command line.
-We are also able to change the global server time zone by using dynamic settings but the user account has the permission of super privilege.
+We can change the global server time zone by using two different ways: by using settings in which we can set the default time zone option and the alternate option by using the command line.
+We can also change the global server time zone by using dynamic settings, but the user account has permission for the super privilege.

 Session Time Zone

-When a session is connecting to the server it also has its own local time zone we call session time zone.
+When a session connects to the server, it also has its own local time zone we call the session time zone.
 Basically, the session time zone is generated from the global value of the time_zone system variable.
 The session time zone we can change by using the dynamic setting of the time_zone system variable.

 System Time Zone

-The system time zone value we can determine when we start the server and it sets the value of system_time_zone system variable.
-Normally the system time zone fetches current time from the operating system.
+The system time zone value can determine when we start the server, and it sets the value of the system_time_zone system variable.
+Normally the system time zone fetches the current time from the operating system.
 We can change the system time zone by using different ways as follows.

-First way is that when we start the server with mysqlld_safe at that time we can set the system time zone with time zone value and another way is by using the command line option.
-If you are using the UNIX operating system then you can set the system time zone by setting the environment variable.
+The first way is that when we start the server with mysqlld_safe at that time, we can set the system time zone with time zone value, and another way is by using the command line option.
+Using the UNIX operating system, you can select the system time zone by setting the environment variable.

-When we set a time zone variable at that time some functions are affected as follows.
+When we set a time zone variable, some functions are affected as follows.

 NOW()

 Now function is used to current date and time as a value in YYYY-MM-DD format.
 The return value is shown in the current time zone.
-The precision is an optional part of the now function and it is used to determine in microseconds.
+You can use the precision as an optional part of the now function to actively determine the time in microseconds.

 Example: